Miguel Van Damme

 Miguel Van Damme (25 September 1993 – 29 March 2022) was a Belgian professional footballer who played as a goalkeeper for Cercle Brugge.
 He came from Cercle's youth team.

 Club career

-Van Damme made his debut on 5 April 2014 in the Jupiler Pro League.
+Van Damme made his debut on 5 April 2014 in the Belgian Pro League.
 He played the full game in a 1–0 home defeat against K.V.
 Mechelen.